 Bio and CV

-Performing with Bronse Coverte Theater Collective.
-Used with permission.
+Performing with the Bronse Coverte Theater Collective.

 Pandora Climate Laboratory, Venice-Mestre, May 2024.